 Get back on the next bus that passes by and enjoy the ride, after about 30-40 minutes of driving the bus will take you past the Zona Expo and Park del Agua, this area was built as part of the 2008 International exhibition of Water and Sustainable Development.
 Zaragoza is very proud to have been home to this exhibition which lasted 3 months and now uses the area in a number of ways including a water park and research centre.
 You can get off and explore but it does feel like a bit of an empty shell still at the moment and it’s possible to see a lot of it from the bus.

-When you get to Palacio de la Aljaferia which is the 16th stop near the end of the tour then get off the bus and visit the Palace.
+When you get to Palacio de la Aljaferia which is the 16th stop near the end of the tour then get off the bus and visit the Palace which is one of the popular places to visit in Zaragoza.
 There is an entrance fee but if you go on Sunday’s the entrance is free!
 Although Aljaferia looks more like a fort from the outside it is very much a palace from the inside.
 The origin of the palace is Muslim with the original tower dating back to the 9th century and the palace constructed in the 11th century, this place as you can imagine holds a lot of history, later in the 18th century it was also used as a military base.

 There is a courtyard with Orange Trees and beautiful architecture, make sure you go inside to explore the rooms and keep looking up as the ceilings are very impressive.